 Courtesy Boston Magazine

-A sniper trains his beam on Dzhokhar Tsarnaev.
+A sniper trains his bead on Dzhokhar Tsarnaev.
 Photo by Sean Murphy.

 A Massachusetts State Police officer released photos of Boston Marathon bombing suspect Dzhokhar Tsarnaev that depicted him bloodied and lit up by sniper rifle sights in the aftermath of a massive manhunt, saying he wanted to show "the real Boston bomber.”

 The release of the photos came amid uproar about a Rolling Stone magazine cover story image that some said glamorized the accused killer.

 Tactical photographer Sgt.
 Sean Murphy said the hundreds of images of the manhunt for Tsarnaev in April that he gave to Boston Magazine show someone not “fluffed and buffed for the cover of Rolling Stone magazine.”